parameter1/sso/packages/db/README.md

 ```

 ### Workspaces
 Define the sub-tenants of an organization application instance.
 All application instances have a `default` workspace.
-Users can be directly assigned as members of a workspace, or indirectly when the user is an organization manager.
+Users must be directly assigned as members of a workspace in order to gain access to the workspace.

 Model objects of this type _cannot_ be created or modified by external users.